What is Full Retirement Age?

 On Social Security's website see the Full Retirement Age page for additional details.

-If you are applying for a widow or widower's benefit, your Full Retirement Age is slightly different than the schedule above.
+If you are applying for a widow or widower's benefit, the earliest age you can receive these benefits is age 60, when you would receive a reduced benefit, and your FRA is slightly different than the schedule above.
+For example, an FRA of 66 for your survivor benefit applies to those born in years 1945 - 1956 vs. the range in the list above.
 See Full Retirement Age for Survivors for details.

 Why Knowing Your Full Retirement Age is So Important